JavierBaltar/chaos-engineering-getting-started/README.md

 Litmus generates a chaos event for every chaos action that it takes.
 These chaos events are stored in etcd, and later exported to an event receiver for doing correlation or debugging of a service affected by chaos injection.

 - Chaos Center
-Litmus Portal is a centralized web portal for creating, scheduling, and monitoring chaos workflows.
-A chaos workflow is a set of chaos experiments.
-Chaos workflows can be scheduled on remote Kubernetes clusters from the portal.
-SRE teams can share the portal while managing chaos through the portal.
-ChaosCenter provides a single pane of glass to configure, operate and monitor your experiments:
+It is a centralized portal which provides a single pane of glass to configure, operate and monitor your experiments:
   - Workflow Creation
 From Templates, Custom Workflows from Scratch (using ChaosHubs), From pre-created YAMLs Chaos Experiments Sequence Control (Parallel as well as Sequential steps creation)